Victor M. Bodyfield Obituary - Ericson, NE | The Grand Island Independent

 ERICSON - Victor M. Bodyfield, 93, of Ericson passed away on Friday, Nov.
 20, 2020, at the Rose Lane Home in Loup City.

-A Private Mass of Christian Burial will be at Our Lady of Perpetual Help Catholic Church in Ord.
-The Rev. Scott Harter will Celebrate the Mass.
-Burial will be in the Ord City Cemetery.
-Military Honors will be presented by the Ord VFW Post 7029, American Legion Post 38 and Burwell American Legion Post 298.
+A private Mass of Christian Burial will be held at Our Lady of Perpetual Help Catholic Church in Ord.
+The Rev. Scott Harter will celebrate the Mass.
+Burial will be at the Ord City Cemetery.
+Military Honors will be presented by the Ord VFW Post 7029 and American Legion Post 38 and Burwell American Legion Post 298.

-Visitation will be from 3 to 5 p.m. on Tuesday at the Ord Memorial Chapel.
+Visitation will be 3- 5 p.m. on Tuesday at the Ord Memorial Chapel.
 The family will not be present.
 Online condolences may be left at ordmemorialchapel.com.

 To plant trees in memory, please visit our Sympathy Store